Anderson homer in 9th lifts White Sox past Rockies 5-4 (Jul 08, 2017) | FOX Sports

 Anderson homer in 9th lifts White Sox past Rockies 5-4 (Jul 08, 2017)

+DENVER (AP) Tim Anderson was looking for another fastball.
+And, when it came, there was no getting it by him.

-DENVER (AP) Tim Anderson homered off Colorado closer Greg Holland leading off the ninth inning, lifting the Chicago White Sox past the Rockies 5-4 on Saturday night.
+Anderson homered off Colorado closer Greg Holland leading off the ninth inning, lifting the Chicago White Sox past the Rockies 5-4 on Saturday night.

+”I never got off the heater,” said Anderson, whose parents and siblings were in the stands watching the game. ”All the time I thought he was going to throw the heater in.
+I was onto the heater.”

-Anderson, who also hit a home run in Friday night’s loss to Colorado, drove a 2-2 pitch from Holland (1-1) into the stand of evergreens beyond the center-field wall.
+Anderson, who also hit a home run in Friday night’s loss to Colorado, drove a 1-2 pitch from Holland (1-1) into the stand of evergreens beyond the center-field wall for his ninth home run of the season.

+”His family was here and he’s been playing pretty loose and been pretty happy.
+Nice to see the look on his face, and playing with a little more joy,” White Sox manager Rick Renteria said. ”He hit a homer in each of the last two days.
+Both went to center.
+This one tonight was a very big one.”

+Holland said he had hoped to put the fastball low and away, but it wound up belt-high and right over the plate.

 The win snapped a three-game losing streak by the White Sox and denied the Rockies’ bid for successive wins for the first time in three weeks.

-Note: This story has been corrected to show it was a 1-2 pitch from Holland.